 |WEBCAST: An Update on Important US Defense Contract Audit Agency (DCAA) Developments|

-This webcast is being rescheduled to a new date in December.
+This webcast is being rescheduled to a new date.
 Registration will open when a new date is confirmed.
 We apologize for the inconvenience.

 Presented and Sponsored by Dickstein Shapiro LLP